-Cover with clingwrap and allow to rise until approximately doubled.
+Cover with shower caps or clingwrap and allow to rise until approximately doubled.

 Preheat the oven to 425F.
 This will take around an hour with the baking stones in place.
 Uncover, slash, and slide the bread into the oven.
 Pour a cup or so of hot water into the bottom of the oven and bake the bread 40 to 45 minutes.
 Cool on a rack and enjoy!